caotuiit1997/DN-StreetFood/README.md

 ---------------------------------------------------
 Project description:
 - A website for user who is able to view, order food (street food) - login or without login.
-- For chieves or restaurants, they are able to push their food inton this website to advertise their dishes.
+- For chieves or restaurants, they are able to put their food into this website to advertise their dishes.
 -------------------------------------------------
 To run this project on local: http://localhost/DN-StreetFood or admin http://localhost/DN-StreetFood/dashboard